saikrishna2313/rust-reborrowing-explained/README.md

 # Understanding Reborrowing in Rust

-Reborrowing is one of the most confusing — and most important — ideas in Rust’s borrow checker.
+Reborrowing is one of the confusing — and most important — ideas in Rust’s borrow checker.

 At first, it feels like Rust is breaking its own rules: